 Reduce or Quit Smoking: Smoking speeds the loss of collagen from the skin.

 Reduce Indoor Air Pollution.
 Air pollution is a significant eye irritant.

-Some of them are really expensive, but most things that say they take away your dark circles probably won’t, she said.
 So before spending hundreds of dollars, know that more likely than not, it’s not going to work.

-There are some over-the-counter products that may offer temporary results – but the key word is “temporary.”
+There are some over-the-counter products that may offer temporary results – but the keyword is “temporary.”